YunoHost-Apps/peertube-search-index_ynh/README.md

 ## :red_circle: Antifeatures

-- **Not totally free upstream**: The packaged app is under an overall free licence, but with clauses that restrict its use.
+- **Not totally free upstream**: The packaged app is under an overall free license, but with clauses that may restrict its use.

 ## Documentation and resources